That request would’ve sounded crazy twenty-five years ago.

 “I was using his phone to Google something, and saw their texts.”

-Discovering texts has become a prevalent way for people to find out about affairs.
-Even if it’s not sexual.
-Maybe you are having a teasing, maybe flirty, fairly intimate relationship with someone else.
-But it’s a secret; you don’t share the conversations with your partner.
+Discovering texts has become a prevalent way for people to find out about affairs, whether sexual or emotional.
+Maybe it’s you that is having a teasing, flirty, fairly intimate relationship with someone else that spices up your daily life but feels otherwise innocent.
+But it’s a secret; you don’t share the conversations with your partner, because you know it would hurt them.
+This is deceit by omission.
+And talk about dopamine…

 Rules of Thumb for Healthy Texting